hoophq/docs/docs/plugins/indexer/api.md

 # API

-Use the REST API to search for specific items on sessions.
+Use the REST API to search for specific content on sessions.

 ## About Search

-You can use the REST API to search for the specific content inside sessions.
+You can use the REST API to search for specific content inside sessions.
 As an administrator you may want to know if someone is passing something that they shouldn't be doing, or if some content is being exfiltrate from your environment.

 It also gives an overview about how developers are using Hoop.
-It's possible to use facets to enrich your search query responses aggregating results based on fields.
+It's possible to use facets to enrich your search query responses aggregating results based on the available fields of a session.

-Normal users could also the search to lookup for executions in Hoop.
+Normal users could also the search to lookup for their own executions in Hoop.

 ## Ranking search results

-The results are sorted by best match.
-Multiple factors are combined to boost the most relevant item to the top of the result list.
+The default behavior is to sort results by relevance, with the highest scoring results first.

 ## Fields